space10-community/conversational-form/README.md

 - Install with npm: ````npm install conversational-form````
 - Install with yarn: ````yarn add conversational-form````

-ConversationalForm will automatically look through the DOM for a form element with the attribute `cf-form`, and auto-instantiate.
+Conversational Form will automatically look through the DOM for a form element with the attribute `cf-form`, and auto-instantiate.
 ```html
 <form id="my-form-element" cf-form>
 ...